The Freeness Problem for Automaton Semigroups

 We will need some properties of free semigroups and monoids.
 A (general) semigroup $S$ is \emph{left cancellative} if $st = st'$ implies $t = t'$ for all $s, t, t' \in S$.
 Symmetrically, it is \emph{right cancellative} if $st = s't$ implies $s = s'$ for all $s, s', t \in S$ and, finally, it is \emph{cancellative} if it is both left and right cancellative.
 It is easy to see that $B^*$ and, thus, $B^+$ are cancellative (see, e.\,g.\ \cite[Proposition~7.1.1]{howie1995fundamentals}). \begin{fact} Free semigroups and free monoids are cancellative. \end{fact}

-A semigroup $S$ has a \emph{length function} if there is a homomorphism $S \to q^+$.
-The idea here is that we may interpret $q^i \in q^+$ as the natural number $i$ in the corresponding additive semigroup of positive natural numbers.
-A monoid $M$ has a \emph{proper length function} if there is a monoid homomorphism $M \to q^*$ such that $\idGrp$ is the only pre-image of $\varepsilon$ (i.\,e.\ only $\idGrp$ has length $0$).
-Clearly, a semigroup $S$ has a length function if and only if $S^\idGrp$ has a proper length function and free semigroups and monoids do have (proper) length functions (mapping a word to its length).
+A \emph{length function} of a semigroup $S$ is a homomorphism $S \to \mathbb{N}_{> 0}$ where $\mathbb{N}_{> 0}$ is the additive semigroup of strictly positive natural numbers.
+A monoid $M$ has a \emph{proper length function} if there is a monoid homomorphism $M \to \mathbb{N}$ (where $\mathbb{N}$ is the additive monoid of the natural numbers including $0$) such that $\idGrp$ is the only pre-image of $0$ (i.\,e.\ only $\idGrp$ has length $0$, all other elements have strictly positive length).
+A semigroup $S$ that is not a monoid has a length function if and only if $S^\idGrp$ has a proper one and free semigroups and monoids do have (proper) length functions (mapping a word to its length).